-Design and Technology at Maplewell Hall School is a practical hands-on subject, encouraging creativity and involvement from students from the start.
+Design and Technology at Maplewell Hall School is a hands-on subject, encouraging creativity and involvement from students from the start.
 Stimulation of enthusiasm and understanding health and safety are key teaching outcomes and projects have outcomes that can be taken home and used.

->

-> From their very first lesson students will be taught how to work safely to enable them to access the workshop and food rooms, steadily building up their skills to promote students’ knowledge, skills and understanding of a wide range of materials, tools, equipment and processes and becoming more independent throughout KS3.
+From their very first lesson students will be taught how to work safely to enable them to access the workshop, steadily building up their skills to promote students’ knowledge, skills and understanding of a wide range of materials, tools, equipment and processes and becoming more independent throughout KS3.

->

-> Design and Technology
+Design and Technology

 Having progressed through KS3 students have a good grounding to begin more independent work in KS4.
 We follow an Art and Design GCSE that every student will be given the opportunity to enter.
 During 2 separate coursework projects students explore artists and craftspeople and create in their style to create portfolios to showcase their skills.
 GCSE students regularly support Performing Arts by providing the props for their productions.
 Students will also create an ‘exam piece’ following research into a question set by the exam board.
 The GCSE exam is a 10-hour practical session in the workshop usually spread over 2 days.
 Students work is regularly displayed in the display cabinets in reception, please have a look and congratulate them on their very high standards.
 Trips have included a visit to Loughborough Degree Show, sign making at Artistic Creations and behind the scenes at Loughborough Drama.